kvpreethi/HCL-AI-Data-Advisor-For-HCL-Workload-Automation/README.md

     - Mozilla Firefox 61.0.1 or higher
     - Microsoft Edge 79 or higher

- -  External container image for Elasticsearch (Open Distro for Elasticsearch V1.3.3).
+ -  External container image for OpenSearch 2.3.0 (an Elasticsearch based technology).

  -  External container image for Keycloak (JBoss Keycloak V17.0.0).
 Optional, if you want to access AIDA UI from outside the Dynamic Workload Console.